hytae1993/Classification-with-Anisotropic-Diffusion/README.md

 # Classification-with-Anisotropic-Diffusion
-The change in classification with the change of the diffusion coefficient of anisotropic diffusion and isotropic diffusion..
+The change in classification with the change of the diffusion coefficient of anisotropic diffusion and isotropic diffusion.

 Require torch, kornia

 ## Anisotropic Diffusion VS Isotropic Diffusion VS Original
 ### 1. Anisotropic Diffusion
 1) Train Auto Encoder for Anisotropic Diffusion.
 (Total variation regularization)